JetBrains/kotlin-web-site/docs/topics/get-started-new.md

 Kotlin is a modern programming language that makes many developers happier.
 It's concise, safe, and interoperable.
 Pick it up and start building powerful applications immediately.

-> If you are at the very beginning and Kotlin is your first programming language, you can start with these [learning materials](learning-materials-overview.md).
+> If you are at the very beginning, you can start with these [learning materials](learning-materials-overview.md).
 >
 {type="note"}